How to obtain the WooCommerce - Megaventory integration

 All product variations need unique SKUs to be correctly synchronized with Megaventory.
 These SKUs must be different from each other and the SKU of the base product.

-Make sure there are no coupons with the same name (allowed in WooCommerce, complicated in Megaventory) as this may cause synchronization problems afterwards.
+Make sure there are no coupons with the same name (allowed in WooCommerce) as this may cause synchronization problems in the long run.

 If you have already set up WooCommerce, start from step 3.